darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 **Note:** While, like with any S-shaped curve, the contrast is normally highest in the middle of the curve, around the pivot, too low values of contrast will cause the toe and/or shoulder to become 'inverted', as the curve will always make sure the selected black and white points are mapped to the selected black and white target values.
 In these cases, the inverted toe/shoulder will have a higher, instead of lower, contrast than the value selected here.
 This can be easily seen on the curve's graph.
 When such an inversion occurs, the respective _toe/shoulder power_ control becomes ineffective.
 This may sound complicated, but you will understand it immediately if you display the curve, and set a low contrast value.

 toe power / shoulder power
 : The word _toe_ refers to the lower bend of the curve, while the _shoulder_ is the higher bend.
 Normally (for an S-curve), these are the sections where the curve's contrast gradually drops as it approaches black or white, for the toe and shoulder, respectively.
 The _toe / shoulder power_ sliders determine how long the contrast remains mostly unchanged.
 Higher power values result in the contrast remaining close to the value set around the pivot for longer, followed by a more abrupt, quicker drop, and lower final contrast around the black or white point.
 A **high** _shoulder power_ may, for example, make white clouds brighter and keep the contrast higher in light areas, as the cost of compressing the brightest tones; a **low** _shoulder power_, on the other hand, may prevent harsh contrasts on light skin.
 As already noted above in the description of _contrast around the pivot_, if the initial contrast is not enough to reach the black or white point from the pivot, the corresponding section of the curve becomes inverted (the toe may become convex, pointing downwards, or the shoulder may become concave, pointing upwards), rendering the toe or shoulder power control ineffective.
+Should this occur, a warning will appear next to the affected slider.
+When hovering over the warning, a list of suggested actions (such as increasing the contrast or adjusting the position of the pivot) will pop up as a tooltip.
+The affected part of the curve will be highlighted in yellow.
+The warning may be disabled in `darktablerc` by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE`.

 ### advanced curve parameters